- Sam Dorios, Systems and Complexity Associate

 Ben Treviño is an experienced executive, entrepreneur, and technologist.
 He currently serves as the network coordinator for the Omidyar Fellows program where he fosters connections across the network to lead to a more active and catalytic community of Fellows.
 Previously, he was the brigade program director for Code for America.
 Prior to that, he served as president and CEO of the Hawaiʻi Institute for Public Affairs as well as Honolulu Authority for Rapid Transportation's sustainability planner, the president and COO of Bikeshare Hawaiʻi and was a co-founder of Interisland Terminal, a Honolulu-based nonprofit organization with projects including community innovation spaces, the Kakaʻako Agora, and R&D Bookstore and Cafe.
 He has held previous positions with University of Hawaiʻi Economic Research Organization (UHERO), Pacific Resources for Education and Learning, the Hawaiʻi International Film Festival, and Google.

 Ben holds a bachelor’s degree in computer science from Stanford University and an MBA from the Shidler College of Business at University of Hawaiʻi at Mānoa.
-He serves on the boards for The Hawaiʻi Economic Association, the Hawaiʻi Arts Alliance, Common Cause Hawaiʻi, The Entrepreneur's Foundation Hawaiʻi, The SEEQS Foundation, and Sustainable Transportation Coalition of Hawaiʻi.
+He serves on the board for the Hawai‘i Council for the Humanities.